 Clicking the dropdown next to open shows a list of graph apps you can use.

 Click on the

 Neo4j ETL Tool option to load the app.

 ETL Tool Steps and Process

-Now that the application is all set up, there are only a few steps to move through the process.
-We will discuss each of these in detail in the paragraphs below.
+Now that the application is all set up, there are only a few steps to import data.

 Pre-Steps: Loading ETL Tool and Choosing a Project